wurstscript/wurstscript.github.io/_doc/manual/concepts.md

 package Blub
 import SomePackage
-import AnotherPackge // importing more than 1 package import MyExternalWurstFile // Import a scriptfile from the eclipseProject import public PackageX // public import (see below)
+import AnotherPackge // importing more than 1 package import public PackageX // public import (see below)
 ```